 Whether new construction or condominium conversions, Little & Saputo assists our clients in all aspects of condominium development.
 We guide and facilitate the entire process by coordinating with engineers to develop accurate and legal subdivision final maps and condominium plans, navigating the requirements of the local jurisdictions, preparing a clear and complete set of condominium documents, reviewing proposed association budgets (ensuring internal consistency with the governing documents) and preparing all documents necessary to obtain approval from the local jurisdictions and DRE.

-Little & Saputo assists subdividers to obtain preliminary, interim, conditional and final subdivision public reports issued by DRE for both standard and common interest developments.
+Little & Saputo assists subdividers to obtain conditional and final subdivision public reports issued by DRE for both standard and common interest developments.
 Our role generally involves the preparation of governing documents (including articles of incorporation, bylaws and CC&Rs), subsidy agreements, sample documents and other documentation reviewed by DRE.
-We also advise our clients on how best to navigate the DRE approval process for their development projects and how to comply with DRE Regulations governing common interest subdivisions.
-When problems arise in the DRE review process, we work with our clients to resolve the issues.
+We also advise our clients on specific issues involved in the DRE approval process and compliance with DRE Regulations governing common interest subdivisions.
+When problems arise in the DRE review process, we work with our clients to resolve those issues.
 We also assist subdividers when desist and refrain orders have been issued.

 Little & Saputo issues attorney opinion letters to the Federal National Mortgage Association ("Fannie Mae"), the Federal Home Loan Mortgage Corporation ("Freddie Mac"), the Federal Housing Administration ("FHA") and the Veterans Administration ("VA") as part of the agency project approval process.
 In addition, we prepare amendments to bylaws and CC&Rs as appropriate to comply with the requirements of these agencies.
 Little & Saputo also assists developers in the documentation necessary to establish working capital accounts needed as part of the FHA project approval process.